adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

 Sometimes, you might want to tweak translations, add different images for specific locales, or even adjust remote configurations directly.

-1. Select the element you want to translate and enter a new value.
+1. Choose the element you want to translate and type in a new value.
 You can update both **String** and **List** values or replace images with those better suited for the locale.